The Bible tells one story. Humanity growing up.

 But God shows his love for us in that while we were still sinners, Christ died for us. — Romans 5:8 ESV

 Peter denied Jesus three times the night before the crucifixion — after swearing he never would (Luke 22:54-62).
 After the resurrection, Jesus found Peter and asked him one question, three times: “Do you love me?”
 Three chances to reverse three denials.
 No lecture.
 No punishment.
 No probationary period.
 Just: do you love me?
+Yes?
 Then feed my sheep (John 21:15-17).

 Jesus told a story about a farmer scattering seed on different types of soil (Matthew 13:3-9).
 The seed is the same — the mission, the invitation.
 What changes is the soil — the condition of the person receiving it.